Abbots of Wat Bowonniwet Vihara

 When Maha Senanurak passed away, Princess Thepayavadee, Prince Pavares’ paternal aunt, took him to live in the Grand Palace, with Prince Mongkut (Rama IV) as his protege.
 Therefore, Prince Mongkut and Prince Rerk were well acquainted since their youth.

 Prince Mongkut received higher ordination in the traditional Thai Order in 1824, however, due to his concerns relating to the Monastic Code, he subsequently received ordination in the Mon lineage and moved to Wat Samorrai (Wat Rajadhiwat).
-Prince Pavares followed his example and was re-ordained in a water boundary, with Phra Sumedhacariya (Buddhavamso, Sai) acting as his preceptor, and Prince Mongkut as his teacher.
+Prince Pavares followed his example and was re-ordained in a water boundary, with Phra Sumedhacariya (Buddhavamso, Sai) as his preceptor, and Prince Mongkut as his teacher.
 He was given formal Dhamma training under the tutelage of Phra Vichienprecha (Poo), a royal scholar.

 Later, after King Rama III had conferred an ecclesiastical title upon Prince Mongkut, the king gave the fan formerly used by Prince Mongkut to Prince Pavares.
 The embroidered fan, made of linen with silver threads, was equal in level to those held by Pali scholars.

 In 1836, King Rama III invited Prince Mongkut to become abbot of Wat Bowonniwet Vihara, having him moved from Wat Rajadhiwat to Wat Bowonniwet Vihara in a large boat procession.
-Prince Pavares came to Wat Bowonniwet Vihara at that time, accompanying Prince Mongkut in the flotilla.
+Prince Pavares came to reside at Wat Bowonniwet Vihara at that time, accompanying Prince Mongkut in the flotilla.

 phra chao varavong ter kroma muen bowonransi suriyapan piya bhromacariyadhammavarayut patibat sudhaghananayaka buddhasasana dilokpavaraybanpajit sabbadhammikakiccakosol suvimolpricha pannyaagga mahasamanudom borombopit

 On that occasion, the king offered Prince Pavares two fans: the first, the handle and finial were made of ivory, the finial was carved in the form of a crown.
-The fan body was embroidered with gold thread, a crown motif visible in the middle.
+The fan body was embroidered with gold thread, with a crown motif visible in the center.
 The second fan was made up entirely of ivory.
 Phraya Sudhammontri (Boonsri Buranasiri) created this fan for Rama IV, to offer to Prince Pavares.
 This fan reflected his position as head of the Dhammayut Order.

-When Prince Chulalongkorn (Rama V r.
+When Prince Chulalongkorn (Rama V, r.
 1868-1910) was ordained as a novice on July 19, 1866, Prince Pavares acted as his preceptor, and again, seven years later, when King Chulalongkorn received the higher ordination as a bhikkhu, on October 3rd, 1873. (cont…)

 Prince Vajiranyanvarorasa (1860-1921)